mikedickey/go-s2s/README.md

 ## Configuring Universal Forwarders

-You can use this to receive events from Splunk's Universal Forwarders.
+You can use this to receive messages from Splunk's Universal Forwarders.
 Simply update your `outputs.conf` file:

 * Add an additional `tcpout` destination: